P1 Gran Prix

 Scoring Rules

 Scoring is based on the difficulty of the monster and how many rounds it takes for you to kill the monsters or how long you survived.
-You only get points for the enemies you eliminated and you only get points for how many members survived in the previous round before the TPK.
+You only get points for the enemies you eliminated and you only get points for how many members survived at the beginning of the round where combat ends.
 For example if you eliminated 3xPL+0 and took 3 rounds to kill them and you TPK on the 4th round.
 Your score would be 12pts as 3xPL+0 = 6pts and you survived to the 3rd round.
-You would get additional points based on how many survivors made it to the 3rd round:
+You would get additional points based on how many survivors made it to the beginning of the 3rd round:

-22 if all 4 of you made it to the 3rd round
+22 if all 4 of you made it to the beginning of the 3rd round

-20 if 3 of you made it to the 3rd round
+20 if 3 of you made it to the beginning of the 3rd round

-18 if 2 of you made it to the 3rd round
+18 if 2 of you made it to the beginning of the 3rd round

-16 if only 1 made it to the 3rd round
+16 if only 1 made it to the beginning of the 3rd round

 Option 4: 1x PL+3 1xPL+2